Weather Rockets - Defining A Special Kind Of Sounding Rocket

 (For example, multiple weather rockets are often used to determine upper atmospheric conditions before a large satellite or manned rocket launch.)

-Weather rockets consist of a rocket booster and radiosonde that separates at a set height from where the payload continues its ascent until reaching the apogee, where it descends with the assistance of a parachute while taking atmospheric measurements.
+Weather rockets consist of a rocket booster and a radiosonde that separates at a set height.
+From there, the payload continues its ascent until reaching the apogee, after which it descends with the assistance of a parachute while taking atmospheric measurements.

 An increased altitude is just one of several advantages over weather balloons: